Ways to Recognize Volunteers

 The Trefoil Award

 is extra special, recognizing a volunteer for service in multiple ways.
-It is in memory of Linda Scott, and recognizes outstanding service in three areas: work with volunteers, girls, with girls, and mission of the council
+It is in memory of Linda Scott, and recognizes outstanding service in three areas: work with volunteers, girls, and mission of the council

 Volunteer of Excellence